-How to Label a Legend in Google Sheets (with Simple Steps)
+How to Create a Combo Chart in Google Sheets (with Easy Steps)

 We need to label legends in Google Sheets to ensure that the viewers of our charts understand the insights clearly.
 Although charts in Google Sheets usually include a label legend,